 The versatility of wooden boards is what we love the most.
 Apart from chopping, dicing and shredding ingredients, you can use your beautiful board as,

 Charcuterie Platter: A large wood cutting board can be doubled as a charcuterie platter.
-Smoked meat and different variety of cheese are generally decorated on charcuterie tray.
+Smoked meat and different variety of cheese are generally decorated on a charcuterie tray.
 But vegetarian people can replace meat with fruit or nuts.
 Some of the chopping boards even feature a long compartment wherein you can arrange crackers.

 Serving Tray: A good looking edge grain cutting board is also a good serving tray.
 If buying the product for both chopping and serving, look for a thick board with built-in hand grips.
 Comfortable grips let you transfer and serve items easily.